 Biography of Harold E. Sparks

 I was born in 1929 in Portsmouth Ohio.
 Portsmouth is in Scioto County and is located at the confluence of the big Scioto River and the Ohio river.
 Shortly after I was born, the big Wall Street Crash and the Great depression came along.
 I sincerely hope that this was just a coincidence.

 My Father was James Edgar Sparks, b:May 15, 1901 on White's creek, West Virginia, which is in Wayne County.
 He died on March 7, 1984 in Scioto County, Ohio.
 He was the son of Alie Sparks, b:Feb.
 22, 1878, in Pike County, Kentucky, and Mary Elizabeth Hager, b:Nov.
 12, 1881, in Lawrence County Kentucky.

 Alie was the son of William Greenville Sparks (1858-1932) and Pricie Smith (1852-1935).
 Alie and "Lizzie" as she was called, lived in Kenova, West Virginia for as long as I can remember.

 My Mother was Lillian Ison, b: February 24, 1899 in Stephens, Elliot County, Kentucky.
 She died Jan.
 2, 1984 in Scioto county, Ohio.
 She was the daughter of George Washington Ison, (1861-1939) and Annie Creech (1867-1938).
 They both died within a year of each other and are buried on Smith Branch, Greenup County, Kentucky.
 They had lived most of their married lifes, first on a farm near Stephens, Elliot County, Kentucky and later on a farm on Smith Branch, no more than 3 or 4 miles south of the Ohio river.
 The latter is the only one that I knew.

 My Earliest Memories

 My parents lived on Jackson Street in Portsmouth, Ohio when I was born.
+Shortly afterwards we moved to a rented house on Maybert Road.
 Three things stick in my mind as memories of that time even though I was only three years old when they happened.

 Dad and early radio.